 Offer with Subject Conditions

-There are several scenarios that can occur with short subject removal condition dates.
+Several scenarios can occur with short subject removal condition dates.
 For example, this happens when the Buyer has received the strata documents but is now waiting for a current Form B. That might have been ordered and is due any day.
-Therefore the realtors would agree to a short subject removal condition date.
+Therefore, the realtors would agree to a short-subject removal condition date.
 Here are examples:

-1. When an offer has subject conditions , the buyer is still able to rescind within 3 days, and this time, there is no 0.25% penalty.
+1) When an offer has subject conditions, the buyer is still able to rescind within 3 days, and this time, there is no 0.25% penalty.
 However, best practice dictates that the buyer would be prudent to wait until the subject conditions removal date and then not remove subjects.
 The buyer and seller have agreed to a due diligence period so, the buyer should make the most of that time.
+You don’t want to end up in a situation where the courts are now interpreting your actions.
+Always follow the contract.

-2) It may be best to have the subject removal date at least one day after the end of the HBRP.
+2) It is best practice to have the subject removal date at least one day after the end of the HBRP.
 The subject conditions override the HBRP.

 The following table is used to explain this, please note, that there are no Saturday, Sunday, or stat holidays in this example.